 - The Headteacher has a duty of care for ensuring the safety (including e-safety) of members of the school community, though the day to day responsibility for e-safety will be delegated to the E-Safety Co-ordinator. - The Headteacher and (at least) another member of the Senior Leadership Team (Louise Lightley) should be aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff. (see flow chart on dealing with e-safety incidents included in a later section).

-SWGfL BOOST (a software package employed in school) includes an 'Incident Response Tool' that steps (and forms to complete) any staff facing an issue, disclosure or report, need to follow. - The Headteacher is responsible for ensuring that the E-Safety Coordinator and other relevant staff receive suitable training to enable them to carry out their e-safety roles and to train other colleagues, as relevant.
+SWGfL BOOST (a software package purchased by the school) includes an 'Incident Response Tool' that steps (and forms to complete) any staff facing an issue, disclosure or report, need to follow. - The Headteacher is responsible for ensuring that the E-Safety Coordinator and other relevant staff receive suitable training to enable them to carry out their e-safety roles and to train other colleagues, as relevant.
 SWGfL BOOST includes access to unlimited online webinar training. - The Headteacher will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal e-safety monitoring role.
 This is to provide a safety net and also support to those colleagues who take on important monitoring roles.
-This will include training on the use of the Policy Central Enterprise (PCE) monitoring tool. - The Headteacher will receive regular monitoring reports from the E-Safety Co-ordinator. - The Headteacher will ensure that filtering, tracking and monitoring systems are in place to support delivery of the PREVENT agenda to prevent pupils and staff being drawn into radicalisation and extremism.
+This will include training on the use of the Futures Cloud monitoring tool. - The Headteacher will receive regular monitoring reports from the E-Safety Co-ordinator. - The Headteacher will ensure that filtering, tracking and monitoring systems are in place to support delivery of the PREVENT agenda to prevent pupils and staff being drawn into radicalisation and extremism - this is achieved by NCC filtering and Futures Cloud monitoring.